jl2922/hps/README.md

 Check the benchmarks below.

 In addition, it requires the least amount of human efforts to use for common data structures in high performance computing, such as arrays, matrices, maps, etc.
-There is **no need for separate schema files or special data structures**, HPS works on STL containers and user-defined types directly, just like Boost but much faster.
+There is **no need for separate schema files or special data structures**, HPS works with STL containers and user-defined types directly, just like Boost but much faster.
-Also, there is no need to deal with extra compilation or linking of the library, HPS is header-only and all you need is `#include "path/to/hps.h"`.
+This design makes the binding of data and their methods more natural and cohesive and gives better performance / data encapsulation on generic libraries and static polymorphism classes.

 Note: HPS requires manual handling of data backward compatibility issues.